-The Ministry of Water and Sanitation database has measurements of resting water levels in many boreholes, however there is no high resolution elevation data that corresponds with this data, therefore groundwater level data for WRA 11 is based on prior hydrogeological reconnaissance.
+The Ministry of Water and Sanitation database has measurements of resting water levels in many boreholes, however there is no high resolution elevation data that corresponds with data, therefore groundwater level data for WRA 17 is based on prior hydrogeological reconnaissance and confirm Basin groundwater flows are convergent on Karonga Lake Shore generally following topography (see Figure 11).
+Steepest gradients occur in the uplands with gradients becoming shallower in areas covered by the high-level deposits and shallowest beneath the lake terrace deposits nearing Karonga Lake Shore.
+Groundwater divides at the basin boundary mimic those for surface-water drainage.